Layer7-Community/graphman-client/README.md

   - `npm uninstall @layer7/graphman`
 - remove the client's home directory path from the PATH environment variable
 - delete the client's home directory itself

-### Install the graphman client using the git release distributions
-Download one of the released [Graphman client distributions](https://github.com/Layer7-Community/graphman-client/releases), and follow the below steps to install the client:
-- unzip the wrapper archive
-  - `tar -xvf layer7-graphman-wrapper.tar.gz`
-- cd to the wrapper directory
-  - `cd /path/to/layer7-graphman-wrapper`
-- install the **@layer7/graphman** npm module
-  - `npm install layer7-graphman-<version>.tgz`
-- set the environment variable **GRAPHMAN_HOME** to the path where this wrapper is unzipped.
-  - `export GRAPHMAN_HOME=/path/to/layer7-graphman-wrapper`
-- verify the installation by running the version command
-  - `graphman.sh version`

 Then, you may configure one or more gateway profiles (under _gateways_ section) to interact with by editing the _**graphman.configuration**_ file.
 Choose one of the gateway profile as part of _--gateway_ parameter while working with CLI.
 When this parameter is omitted, it will be defaulted to the **_default_** gateway profile.